 The primary purpose of the Company is the financing of Group companies.
 VIF has access to several funding sources such as bonds, notes and commercial paper as well as intercompany loans.
-Secondary the Company is participating in companies belonging to the Volkswagen Group.

 All external issuances of financial instruments are guaranteed by VWAG.
 VIF has lent the proceeds of these borrowings to related parties of Volkswagen Group ('VW Group').